All Hell Breaks Loose (Charmed): Writing and filming

+Departure of Shannen Doherty and impact

-"All Hell Breaks Loose" was directed by Shannen Doherty (left; pictured 2011) and marked her final appearance as Prue Halliwell.
-According to Doherty and other sources, she was fired from Charmed due to a feud with co-star Alyssa Milano (right; pictured 2025) a week prior to the episode's airing, which resulted in Prue being killed off.
+"All Hell Breaks Loose" was directed by Shannen Doherty and marked her final appearance as Prue Halliwell.
+According to Doherty and other sources, she was fired from Charmed because of a feud with co-star Alyssa Milano a week prior to the episode's airing, which resulted in Prue being killed off.

-The episode was written by Brad Kern and directed by Shannen Doherty.
-Doherty's role as director was first announced in March 2001, with filming taking place during April.
-"All Hell Breaks Loose" marked the third and final episode of Charmed that Doherty directed, following "Be Careful What You Witch For" and "The Good, The Bad, and The Cursed".
-By May 1, production on the episode was still underway, with Kern stating he had seen "the rough cut" for the episode.
+On May 10, a week before "All Hell Breaks Loose" aired, Doherty exited the series; Spelling Television released a statement about how "[they] didn't want to hold [Doherty] back from what she wanted to do".
+In June, ABC News reported that Doherty chose to leave so as to "seek other creative opportunities".
+Despite these statements, various media outlets reported that Doherty had a conflict with Charmed co-star Alyssa Milano, with the New York Daily News alleging that Milano had forced the network to fire one of them.
+During an interview with Entertainment Tonight, Doherty commented on her exit by stating there was "too much drama on the set [of Charmed] and not enough passion for the work", although she did not mention Milano by name.

-On May 10, a week before "All Hell Breaks Loose" aired, Doherty exited the series.
-In contemporary press releases, it was reported that Doherty chose to leave so to "seek other creative opportunities".
-According to academic Karen A. Romanko, although Doherty had expressed a "disenchantment with the show's storylines", her departure was facilitated by her feud with Milano.
-While it was often speculated that she left the series of her own volition, Doherty stated in 2023 that she was fired because of her feud with Milano; the Doherty-Milano feud was partly fuelled by Doherty being the highest-paid actress on Charmed.
-According to Combs, based on information one of Charmeds producers had provided to her, Milano gave the producers an ultimatum, specifically demanding that they had to fire either her or Doherty from the series; Milano also threatened to sue them for a hostile work environment.
+Academic Karen A. Romanko stated in 2019 that while Doherty had expressed a dissatisfaction with the storylines of Charmed, her departure was facilitated by her feud with Milano.
+Doherty stated in 2023 that she was fired because of her feud with Milano; the Doherty-Milano feud was partly fuelled by Doherty being the highest-paid actress on Charmed.
+According to Combs—based on information Charmed producer Jonathan Levin had provided to her—Milano gave the producers an ultimatum and demanded that they fire either her or Doherty from the series; Milano also threatened to sue them for a hostile work environment.

 Kern revealed in 2016 that "All Hell Breaks Loose" ending on a cliffhanger was intentional.
-According to him, having the lives of Prue, Piper, and Phoebe be in jeopardy by the episode's end "gave everyone options about what they were or were not going to do".
-Kern clarified that had Doherty remained on the series, they would have resolved the cliffhanger differently in season 4.
+According to him, having the episode end with the lives of Prue, Piper, and Phoebe in jeopardy "gave everyone options about what they were or were not going to do".
+Kern further clarified that had Doherty remained on the series, the cliffhanger would have been resolved differently in season four.

 Following Doherty's departure, the producers initially planned to keep Prue alive and recast the role.
 Tiffani Thiessen was approached first, having previously replaced Doherty on Beverly Hills, 90210, but she declined the offer due to wanting to work on a sitcom.
-The role was then offered to Jennifer Love Hewitt, who also turned down the role; Entertainment Weekly writer William Keck speculated Hewitt wanted to focus on her film career.
-Following both Thiessen and Hewitt turning down the role of Prue, it was decided in June 2001 to kill off the character and replace her with a new Charmed One.
-This necessitated the producers "recutting [the] season finale to explain [Prue's] sudden disappearance".
+The role was then offered to Jennifer Love Hewitt, who also turned it down; Entertainment Weekly writer William Keck speculated Hewitt wanted to focus on her film career.
+Following this, it was decided in June 2001 to kill off Prue and replace her with a new Charmed One.
+According to Aaron Spelling, the show's producers planned on "recutting [the] season finale to explain [Prue's] sudden disappearance".